girb0t/weather-powered-email/README.md

 # About
 Author: **Pei Xiong Liu**

 This app allows users to subscribe to a mailing list with their email and location.
-A script can then be run to send out customized emails based on the current weather at the location.
+A script can then be run to send out customized emails based on the current weather at the location (using the [Wunderground API](https://www.wunderground.com/weather/api/)).

 ## Features